top of page

 Your Writing Routine

-• Set achievable daily word count goals: Again, this is something I don't do.
-Maybe I'm not a conventional writer, who knows?
+• Set Achievable Daily Word Count Goals: Again, this is something I don't do.
+Maybe I'm not a conventional writer; who knows?
 If you want to start by setting a word count per day, then go ahead.
 Do what works for you and keeps you in writing mode.

-• Choose a dedicated writing space: A quiet space is a good idea, having a dedicated space like your own desk, a home office, or if you like, a favourite cafe to write does help keep you focused.
-This will help you to keep to a routine too.
-I have a home office and write at my desk, or I move my laptop to my dining tableI when I feel like it.
-There is more light and space in our dining room, for some reason it helps me to focus even if someone else is around.
-But, this doesn't happen often, my husband usually does his own thing around the house leaving me to my writing.
+• Choose a Dedicated Writing Space: A quiet space is a good idea.
+Having a dedicated space like your own desk, a home office, or even a favourite café to write can help keep you focused.
+This will help you stick to a routine too.
+I have a home office and write at my desk, or I move my laptop to my dining table when I feel like it.
+There is more light and space in our dining room; for some reason, it helps me focus even if someone else is around.
+But this doesn't happen often; my husband usually does his own thing around the house, leaving me to my writing.

 Your goal is to sit down and write.
 How and when you do this will depend on the routine you establish.
-Writing is a craft, the more you do it, the better you will be.
+Writing is a craft; the more you do it, the better you will be.

 Ready?
 Time to Start Your First Draft

 It's time to start writing.
-You have your idea, maybe an outline, your writing space and your computer, so start writing your first draft.
-Put those words down, let them flow and stay focused on having your story written, it doesn't have to be perfect yet.
+You have your idea, maybe an outline, your writing space, and your computer, so start writing your first draft.
+Put those words down, let them flow, and stay focused on having your story written; it doesn't have to be perfect yet.

-• Write without editing: Focus on writing the story, getting it down.
+• Write Without Editing: Focus on writing the story, getting it down.
 I have to admit, I do a bit of editing along the way.
 Not a lot, but some.
-As mentioned before, I don't write to a routine so once I sit down to write after a day or two off, I refresh my memory by reading maybe the last chapter.
-A full edit comes when I type 'the end'.
-So, focus on writing a few hundred words when you first start, leave the editing for later.
+As mentioned before, I don't write to a routine, so once I sit down to write after a day or two off, I refresh my memory by reading maybe the last chapter.
+A full edit comes when I type 'the end.'
+So, focus on writing a few hundred words when you first start; leave the editing for later.
 When you are more confident as a writer, then maybe you can do some edits as you go.

-• Allow your plot to evolve: Characters have a way of surprising you.
+• Allow Your Plot to Evolve: Characters have a way of surprising you.
 As you write, different ideas may surface, which might take a character in an unexpected direction.
-Allow this to happen, it's the story telling you what it wants to do.
+Allow this to happen; it's the story telling you what it wants to do.
 This may sound a bit strange, but it's a common occurrence.

-• Set a deadline to finish draft one: Set a date you know is achievable.
+• Set a Deadline to Finish Draft One: Set a date you know is achievable.
 I mentioned before it takes me a year to write and publish a novel.
 This wasn't the case with my debut.
 Once I found the manuscript I wrote in my late 20s, it took me five years before I published it.
-I have learned so much in the past ten years of being an author and you will too.
+I have learned so much in the past ten years of being an author, and you will too.

 Crafting Compelling Characters and Settings

-The characters in your story will breathe life into it and readers like to connect with great characters, immersive worlds, drama and even comedy.
+The characters in your story will breathe life into it, and readers like to connect with great characters, immersive worlds, drama, and even comedy.
 Here are a few quick tips on where to start, but this is a topic where you need to do more research.
 You will learn more as you keep writing and developing characters.

-• Character development: Show your readers what your characters want, especially the main character.
-Put obstacles in front of your characters, things that will challenge them and drive your story forward.
-Also show their decision making, what consequences occur and be sure to use dialogue and actions that suit their personality to fit with your story.
-Listen to your character, hear their voice in your head.
+• Character Development: Show your readers what your characters want, especially the main character.
+Put obstacles in front of your characters—things that will challenge them and drive your story forward.
+Also, show their decision-making, what consequences occur, and be sure to use dialogue and actions that suit their personality to fit with your story.
+Listen to your character; hear their voice in your head.
 Imagine you're listening to an audiobook as you write dialogue.

-Your character enjoys exercising outdoors, maybe they are a runner or jogger.
+Your character enjoys exercising outdoors; maybe they are a runner or jogger.
 They like running along the beach but never enter the sea because they fear it.
-Running at a secluded beach one day they see a person struggling and possibly drowning, what do they do?
+Running at a secluded beach one day, they see a person struggling and possibly drowning.
+What do they do?
 Create tension by playing on this fear.

 The characters in my contemporary novel, Fame & Other Disasters, were brought to life in the audiobook version.
 It was such a thrill to hear my characters' voices.

-Your Novel Writing Journey has Begun
+Your Novel Writing Journey Has Begun

-Happy reading (and writing)
+Happy reading (and writing)!

 Maria P Frino